zjysteven/stable_signature/README.md

 The code should also work for Stable Diffusion v1 without any change.
 For other models (like old LDMs or VQGANs), you may need to adapt the code to load the checkpoints.

+An example of watermarked weights is available at [WM weights of SD2 decoder](https://dl.fbaipublicfiles.com/ssl_watermarking/sd2_decoder.pth) (the key is the one present in the `decoding.ipynb` file).

 #### Perceptual Losses

 The perceptual losses are based on [this repo](https://github.com/SteffenCzolbe/PerceptualSimilarity/).